guylyons/example-code/readme.md

 The code shared in this repo are for review purposes only.

-Directories postfixed with `_d7` are modules that had to be ported from Drupal 7 to Drupal 8.
+Directories postfixed with `_d7` are modules that had to be ported from Drupal 7 to Drupal 8, and included for comparison purposes.